Skip to content

 Below are the supported Meerschaum data types.
 See the SQL dtypes source to see which types map to specific database types.

-Data Type Example Python, Pandas Types SQL Types Notes
+Data Types Examples Python, Pandas Types SQL Types Notes

 float 1.1 float, float64, float64[pyarrow], etc. DOUBLE PRECISION, FLOAT

-bool True boolean[pyarrow] INT for Oracle, MSSQL, MySQL / MariaDB.
-FLOAT for SQLite.
+bool True boolean[pyarrow] BOOL, BIT, INT for Oracle, MSSQL, MySQL / MariaDB, FLOAT for SQLite.

 json {"foo": "bar"} dict, list JSONB for PostgreSQL-like flavors, otherwise TEXT.